a-r-chapman/UDMI-IPDMA/README.md

-# UDMI-IPDMA
+# UDMI-IPDMA Project
 Collaborative UDMI IPDMA meta-analysis  (2025)

-# UDMI-IPDMA
-Dr Andrew Chapman // Dr Pedro Lopez-Alaya
-University of Edinburgh // University of Basel
+Code prepared by Dr Andrew Chapman and Dr Pedro Lopez-Alaya University of Edinburgh // University of Basel Registered at PROSPERO: CRD42023464836

-Code supporting the collaborative UDMI IPDMA project (2025)
+# UDMI-IPDMA Manuscript
+Senior Author Dr Andrew Chapman
+Lead Author Dr Jasper Boeddinghaus

 This code was produced to facilitate an international collaborative meta-analysis.

 It uses a main template to source code in a new project within R.

 A copy of the distributed README file is enclosed below

+Our final manuscript is available for review here [will update when published]

 ===============================